 Text preprocessing is an essential step in the data preparation stage of the mining process.
-Text preprocessing guarantees that input data is of high quality, guaranteeing that the outcomes are as expected [26], [27].
+Text preprocessing guarantees that input data is of high quality, guaranteeing that the outcomes are as expected [38], [39].
 Case-folding and tokenizing, deleting superfluous letters, removing stopwords, and stemming are among the text preprocessing techniques used in this study.
-The Sastrawi library is used for Indonesian language stemming, with the Nazief-Adriani stemming method Word Embedding using Word2Vec
+The Sastrawi library is used for Indonesian language stemming, with the Nazief-Adriani stemming method [40].
+Table I shows the example process of text preprocessing (begin from case-folding, filtering, stopwords removing, and stemming) from the example of three tweets in the Indonesian language below: